Dan Green

 • Avoid misrepresentation by not altering our findings.

-By following these guidelines to share this research and these mortgage statistics, we can work together to promote a fair and transparent mortgage lending environment for all home buyers.
+By following these guidelines, we can work together to promote a fair and transparent mortgage lending environment for all home buyers.

 For follow-up information and usage rights for our research, please email our team at hello@homebuyer.com.